cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - In 1.4.40, Flash executables (with integrated content) were signed.
 However, this caused a white empty window instead of the content.
 So from 1.4.41 these are delivered unsigned as before.
+- From 1.4.41 all external programs (also PDF) are called over the same interface.
+- For 1.4.41 all animation files (AML) for Animal have been updated.
+  Now there are jump destinations (in table-of-contents) also for the Nihilist animations.

 - Thanks to the many attentive users, who pointed us to bugs and inconsistencies.